AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Thread/agora_chat_thread_message_flutter.md

 ### Retrieve thread messages

-Whether to retrieve thread messages from the server or local database depends on your production environment.
+You can retrieve thread messages locally or from the server, depending on your production environment.

-When you join a thread, messages are displayed in the chronological order by default.
-In this case, Agora recommends that you retrieve the historical messages of the thread from the server.
-When you recall a thread message, Agora recommends that you insert the recall notification in the local database.

-<div class="alert note">You can check `ChatConversation#isChatThread()` to determine whether the current conversation is a thread conversation.</div>
+You can check `ChatConversation#isChatThread()` to determine whether the current conversation is a thread conversation.

 #### Retrieve messages of a thread from the server